soichiroy/bmlogit/README.md

 There is a set multinomial coefficients for each level of the outcome (relative to baseline).
-Here there are six coefficients for each of those levels: 5 levels of age and 1 for gender.
+Here there are six coefficients for each of those levels: 5 levels of age, 1 for gender, and 3 for rurality.

 <img src="man/figures/README-coef-bmlogit-emlogit-1.png" width="100%" />